slaytanic87/termnote/README.md

 # Termnote

-Simple Rust based terminal CLI tool to manage commands as notes
+Simple Rust based terminal CLI tool to manage your commands which you save as notes

 ![Termnote](Termnote_list_view.png)